-The Jesse Stuart State Nature Preserve in Greenup, Kentucky, is a 714-acre plot of land which the author donated to the state of Kentucky to become a public park and remain largely undeveloped.
-Its trails and hollows contain many places mentioned in Stuart’s books.
+The Jesse Stuart State Nature Preserve in Greenup, Kentucky, is a 714-acre plot of land at W. Hollow Road, which the author donated to the state of Kentucky to become a public park.
+It remains largely undeveloped.
+Its few miles of trails and hollows contain many places mentioned in Stuart’s books.
 It is also one of more than 50 nature preserves in Kentucky.

-This is the first stop on our Kentucky Trail!
+This is the first stop on our Kentucky Author Adventures Trail.